arhuman/minexus/README.md

 ```
 ⚠️ This code is not ready for production ⚠️
 The API, features, configuration are subject to changes.
-This software lack the basic security features needed for production
+This software lacks some security features needed for production
-(No TLS encryption/authentication, no minions input sanitization...)
+(no minions input sanitization, resource limiting...)
-⚠️i This code is not ready for production ⚠️
+⚠️ This code is not ready for production ⚠️
 ```

 Minexus is a Remote Administration Tool (RAT)